robsontenorio/laravel-keycloak-guard/README.md

 Auth::hasAnyScope(['scope-f', 'scope-k']) // false
 ```

-# Acting as a Keycloak user in tests
+## Acting as a Keycloak user in tests

-As an equivelant feature like `$this->actingAs($user)` in Laravel, with this package you can use `KeycloakGuard\ActingAsKeycloakUser` trait in your test class and then use `actingAsKeycloakUser()` method to act as a user and somehow skip the Keycloak auth:
+As an equivalent feature like `$this->actingAs($user)` in Laravel, with this package you can use `KeycloakGuard\ActingAsKeycloakUser` trait in your test class and then use `actingAsKeycloakUser()` method to act as a user and somehow skip the Keycloak auth:

 ```php
 use KeycloakGuard\ActingAsKeycloakUser;